-Without discarding the possible role played by the personal dimension even in more 'macro' political processes, and acknowledging that the personal and meta-personal dimensions can be profoundly intertwined in real social and political worlds, this article aims to highlight and develop the main meta-personal components of charisma that can be deduced from the original Weberian texts.
+Without discarding the possible role played by the personal dimension even in more "macro" political processes, and acknowledging that the personal and metapersonal dimensions can be profoundly intertwined in real social and political worlds, this article aims to highlight and develop the main metapersonal components of charisma that can be deduced from the original Weberian texts.
 For analytical purposes, it will then outline a sort of repertoire of the possible sources and manifestations of charisma, in the process of formation of a political charismatic leadership, that transcend the personal dimension.
-This entails identifying and underlining a number of possible meta-personal elements of charisma that extend beyond the 'extraordinary personal qualities' of the leader.
+This entails identifying and underlining a number of possible metapersonal elements of charisma that extend beyond the "extraordinary personal qualities" of the leader.

-The resulting framework for a meta-personal analysis of charismatic political leadership may easily be applied, for example, by future studies attempting to grasp the emergence and success of contemporary populist leadership.
-Whilst populist leaders do not have a monopoly on charisma in current politics, the specific blend of historical conditions, popular expectations, and political messages that makes the fortune of populist forces has considerable common ground with those that characterize charismatic politics.
-I will return to this point in the conclusions.
+The resulting framework for a metapersonal analysis of charismatic political leadership may easily be applied, for example, by future studies attempting to grasp the emergence and success of contemporary populist leadership.
+Although populist leaders do not have a monopoly on charisma in current politics, the specific blend of historical conditions, popular expectations, and political messages that makes the fortune of populist forces has considerable common ground with those that characterize charismatic politics.
+I will return to this point in the conclusion.

-&lt;sup>5 In his article "Le charisme selon Max Weber" [Charisma according to Max Weber] (1976), Julien Freund started by acknowledging the notable semantic expansion of the concept of charisma in Weber's various writings.
+In his article "Le charisme selon Max Weber" [Charisma according to Max Weber] (1976), Julien Freund started by acknowledging the notable semantic expansion of the concept of charisma in Weber's various writings.

-&lt;sup>6 In "Group charisma and group disgrace" (1998) Norbert Elias made a clear attempt to emancipate the concept of charisma from the personal dimension, in particular by extending it to relations among social groups (see also footnote 23).
+^{6.} In "Group charisma and group disgrace" (1998), Norbert Elias made a clear attempt to emancipate the concept of charisma from the personal dimension, in particular by extending it to relations among social groups (see also footnote 23).

-&lt;sup>7 In line with Eisenstadt's (1968, 20) observations on the importance of the "charismatic group" rather than that of a leader in Weber, Andreas Kalyvas develops a "collective model of charismatic politics" based on an analysis of Weber's sociology of religion founded on the role of social movements and "communities of solidarity" (2002, 75).
+^{7.} In line with Eisenstadt's (1968, 20) observations on the importance of the "charismatic group" rather than that of a leader in Weber, Andreas Kalyvas develops a "collective model of charismatic politics" based on an analysis of Weber's sociology of religion founded on the role of social movements and "communities of solidarity" (2002, 75).